The fourth community survey is now closed. Thank you for participating!

 - Feedback from Boards, Authorities and Commissions, as well as the business community

-Following additional community feedback this spring, the Board of Supervisors will adopt the fiscal year 2021 budget and a final version of this strategic plan.
-Staff will then initiate efforts to implement the Board-identified priorities of the strategic plan (not all strategies and indicators will be started at the same time).
+Following additional community feedback this spring, the Board of Supervisors will adopt the fiscal year 2022 budget and a final version of this proposed strategic plan.
+Staff will then initiate efforts to implement the Board-identified priorities of the strategic plan, recognizing that not all strategies will be started at the same time.
 Specific workplans will be established with defined deliverables and targets to measure progress.
 Regular updates will be provided to the Board and community.
 Community and stakeholder engagement will continue to be a core focus of our efforts.
 Each successive fiscal year budget will link to the strategic plan and the identification of prior year accomplishments, along with goals and targets for the coming year.

 The strategic planning process will integrate many existing plans so all efforts are aligned, coordinated and in context.
 For your background, learn more about these plans, which range from health/human services to the environment to economic success to public schools and much more.